Michaelmas Cay: A Gem of the Great Barrier Reef

 How to Get There

-Reaching Michaelmas Cay is a breeze.
-All tours depart from Cairns, and the journey to the Cay is a scenic boat ride through the breath taking waters of the Great Barrier Reef.
+Reaching Michaelmas Cay is easy.
+All tours depart from Cairns, and the journey to the Cay is a scenic boat ride through the breathtaking waters of the Great Barrier Reef.

 Plan Your Visit